oplS17projects/MP3-Player/README.md

 ### Ryan Delosh @Liqueseous
 - [ ] Milestone One - Add procedures for music manipulation that will later play a major role in UI development
-- [ ] Milestone Two -Add UI components for previously mentioned procedures
+- [ ] Milestone Two - Add UI components for previously mentioned procedures and create unit tests for data parsing
 - [ ] Public Presentation - Implement Extra UI feature through collabarative effort